WEWS-TV

 WEWS-TV (channel 5) is a television station in Cleveland, Ohio, United States, affiliated with ABC.
-It has been owned by the E. W. Scripps Company since its inception in 1946, making it one of two stations that have been built and signed on by Scripps (alongside company flagship WCPO-TV in Cincinnati).
+It has been owned by the E. W. Scripps Company since its inception in 1946, making it one of three stations that have been built and signed on by Scripps (alongside company flagship WCPO-TV in Cincinnati and WMC-TV in Memphis, the latter of which was sold in 1993).
 WEWS-TV's studios are located on Euclid Avenue (near I-90) in Downtown Cleveland, and its transmitter is located in suburban Parma.

 History

 The station first signed on the air on December 17, 1947, as the first television station in Ohio, and the 16th overall in the United States.
 The call letters denote the initials of the parent company's founder, Edward Willis Scripps.
 The station is the oldest in Cleveland to maintain the same channel position (as an analog broadcaster), ownership and call letters since its sign-on.
-A few weeks before WEWS-TV's sign-on, Scripps launched WEWS-FM 102.1 (the frequency is now occupied by WDOK) as an outlet for WEWS-TV personalities to gain on-air experience before the launch of the television station.
-Channel 5's first broadcast was of a Christmas pageant run by the station's corporate cousin, The Cleveland Press.
+A few weeks before WEWS-TV's sign-on, Scripps launched WEWS-FM 102.1 (later occupied by WDOK) as an outlet for WEWS-TV personalities to gain on-air experience before the launch of the television station.
+Channel 5's first broadcast was of a Christmas pageant direct from Public Hall hosted by actor Jimmy Stewart and staged by the station's corporate cousin, The Cleveland Press.
 Its staff included capable producers Jim Breslin and Betty Cope, who would later become president of WVIZ (channel 25).

 WEWS originally operated as a CBS affiliate, with secondary ABC and DuMont affiliations; it shared the secondary ABC affiliation with WXEL-TV (now WJW-TV, channel 8).
 WEWS lost the CBS affiliation to WJW-TV in 1955 after that station's then-owner, Storer Broadcasting, used its influence with CBS to land the affiliation; ABC then became channel 5's primary network.
 The station later lost the DuMont affiliation when that network ceased operations in 1956.
 WEWS was also an affiliate of the short-lived Paramount Television Network; the station was one of the network's strongest affiliates, airing such Paramount programs as Time For Beany, Hollywood Reel, and Frosty Frolics.
 WEWS also aired two NBC programs, both of which had been preempted by Westinghouse-owned NBC affiliate KYW-TV (now WKYC): the network's evening newscast The Huntley-Brinkley Report, during the 1959–1960 season; and The Tonight Show, with hosts Jack Paar and later Johnny Carson, from October 1957 to February 1966.